Everything You Need to Know Before Heading to the Beach

 However, all beaches are off-limits to dogs on all major holidays.
 Redirect your pups to Padre Balli Park during these times!

 • All of our beaches have permanent restrooms or portable toilets available for public use.
-Most beaches also have rinse areas as well!
+Most beaches also have showers or rinse areas as well!

 • Pick up a complimentary trash bag or two from the Visitor Information Center downtown or from the blue boxes that are located as you come onto the beach at all access roads.
 These bags are cleverly designed so they won’t catch the wind and fly off down the beach.
 Trash cans can be found at every beach entrance and all along the beach.
 Thanks for doing your part to leave our beaches better for the next visitor!